willgao23/mood-journal/README.md

 ### User Stories
 - As a user, I want to be able to add entries to my journal
 - As a user, I want to be able to categorize different entries based on mood
-- As a user, I want to be able to see a summary of my past entries sorted by category
+- As a user, I want to be able to see a summary of my past entries in a specific category
-- As a user, I want to be able to visualize the mood of my entries over time
+- As a user, I want to be able to get a journaling prompt when I can't think of anything to write